 - The sublingual glands are just beneath your tongue.

 You make small amounts of saliva all the time to keep your mouth moist.
-When you eat, you normally make much more saliva which pours into your mouth.
+When you eat, you normally make much more saliva which flows into your mouth.

 The chemicals in spit (saliva) can sometimes crystallise into a stone that can then block the salivary ducts.
 Some people form one or more small stones in a salivary gland.
 This occurs most commonly in people between the ages of 30 and 60 years, although it can occur at any age.
 It is more common in men than in women.